MikeLowrey/docker-compose-laravel-2021/README.md

 `docker-compose up -d`

-If you dont have composer or node on you local machine installed then go inside inside a container and install laravel. you step inside with this command:
+If you don't have `composer` and/or `node` installed on your local machine, you can enter the container and install Laravel inside the container.
+The same applies to later processes when you need node.
+You step inside a container with this command:

 `docker exec -it laravel-2021-app bash`